AlexDocking/Eco-In-Space/README.md

 You can also breath freely when in a T3+ room that contains a powered waste filter and has no holes
   -Commands:
   /ox
-    Tells the player how much oxygen is left in their tank /atm
+    Tells the player how much oxygen is left in their tank.
+  /atm
-    Tells the player what the room still needs in order to provide free oxygen
+    Tells the player what the room still needs in order to provide free oxygen.

 Known issues:
 1. Plants don't get destroyed when terraforming, including water plants